kuzzleio/documentation/src/api/1/controller-memory-storage/zcount/index.md

 ## Response

-Return the number of elements within the specified range.
+Returns the number of elements within the specified range.

 ```javascript
 {